K-Veschgini/jsonjet/docs/jet/statements/create-flow.md

 ## TTL (Time To Live)

-The optional `ttl` parameter sets a time limit for the flow.
-After the specified duration, the flow automatically stops and is removed.
+The optional `ttl` parameter establishes an automatic termination time.
+When the duration expires, the system stops and removes the flow.

 ## Examples